The ENGINUITY Competition forms part of the

 It enables the graduates to consolidate their learning and experience acquired to date, and apply business acumen in a competitive simulation exercise designed to challenge leadership and management skills, by putting them in the 'hot seat' running their own global construction contracting business.

-10 teams are taking part in the Competition, consisting of 6 'human' teams and 4 'virtual' teams.
+10 teams took part in the Competition, consisting of 6 'human' teams and 4 'virtual' teams.

-They are competing for 8 rounds against computer-simulated companies, and then a further 4 rounds 'head to head'
+They competed for 8 rounds against computer-simulated companies, and then a further 4 rounds 'head to head'

 against each other from October 2018 until February 2019.